 Delivering curated, real-time, global disease detection.
 Trustworthy global surveillance data and authoritative analysis from global experts enabling accelerated infectious disease detection and response.
-ISID’s surveillance programs gather and share vital information and promote connections and dialogue amongst the international infectious disease community.
-Free of political or commercial constraints – and free to all.
+ISID’s surveillance programs gather and share vital information and promote connections and dialogue amongst the international infectious disease community – free of political or commercial constraints.